FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dns_recordset_v2.md

 * `tags` - (Optional) The key/value pairs to associate with the record set.

 * `value_specs` - (Optional, ForceNew) Map of additional options.
+  Changing this creates a new DNS record set.

 ## Attributes Reference